caikit/caikit/docs/adrs/010-data-model-definition.md

 - Caikit users will be able to access model information through data models
 - Caikit users may face one extra level of indirection if they want to access mathematical representations of their data models results (e.g. arrays).
-- Caikit will provide the same data model per task [TODO: link to task ADR].
+- Caikit will provide the same data model per AI task [TODO: link to task ADR].
 - Data models will be backed by a common backend [TODO: link to backends, protobuf ADRs].
+- Caikit model authors will have to translate model inputs and outputs to work with data models.
+This has implications on usability and stability.